Users Guide to Hipot Testing

 Test 2: Insulation Resistance

-Insulation resistance testing is likely to be required in motor winding, transformer winding, and other applications involving cabling or insulated wire.
-Insulation resistance testing typically involves confirming that the resistance exceeds a defined high resistance value.
+Testing for insulation resistance is frequently required in motor winding, transformer winding, and wiring-related applications.
+This involves validating that the resistance surpasses a specified high value.

-In many instances, insulation resistance needs to be measured between several conductors.
-Examples include cable/connector assemblies, multiconductor cables, and relays.
-To make this measurement, all the conductors except one are shorted together, and the test voltage is applied from the remaining conductor across the bundled ones.
-Each wire is then tested in this fashion (see Figure 4.)
+In many cases, insulation resistance measurements should be conducted between several conductors, for example, in cable/connector assemblies, multiconductor cables, and relays.
+To perform this measurement, all conductors except one are shorted together, and the test voltage is applied to the remaining conductor across the bundled wires.
+This process is repeated for each wire.

-Desirable hipot tester features for insulation resistance testing include:
+Features desired in hipot testers for insulation resistance testing include:

 Programmable high voltage switching accessory